gaurav-95/lowbitm4a/README.md

 # lowbitm4a
-Lower bitrate of m4a files in a folder
+Lower bitrate of m4a files in a folder using ffmpeg while maintaining cover art in windows